fsilva3/rate-limiter-redis/README.md

 ## Usage

-Here is an example of how to use Token Bucket Redis:
+Here is a few examples of how to use Rate Limiter Redis:

+1. Token Bucket Instance
 ```javascript
 const { TokenBucket } = require('rate-limiter-redis');
 const second = 1000